The Royal Tenenbaums: Casting

-Hackman's decision to star made it easier to assemble a cast of high-profile actors to appear with him.
-However, Ben Stiller and Gwyneth Paltrow were available only for a limited time, requiring the shooting schedule to work around them.
-Following a nadir in his career with Larger Than Life and The Man Who Knew Too Little in the 1990s, Bill Murray had opted to focus on supporting parts in offbeat comedies, starting with Anderson's Rushmore and then The Royal Tenenbaums.
+Hackman's decision to star made it easier for Anderson to attract a cast of high-profile actors.
+Because Ben Stiller and Gwyneth Paltrow were each available for only a limited time, the shooting schedule had to be organized around them.
+Etheline Tenenbaum was written with Anjelica Huston in mind.
+Following a nadir in his career with Larger Than Life and The Man Who Knew Too Little in the 1990s, Murray had opted to focus on supporting parts in offbeat comedies.
+He played in Anderson's Rushmore and then The Royal Tenenbaums, and has continued to collaborate with him.
 Anderson discovered Stephen Lea Sheppard, who played Dudley, through his friend Judd Apatow, as he was acting in Apatow's television series, Freaks and Geeks.

-Alec Baldwin was approached by Anderson to narrate the film, though Anderson reportedly told him at first that he actually didn't want the film to be narrated and wasn't going to use his voiceover for the finished film, as the producers were insisting him to have one.
-When Baldwin shared this story during the Tribeca Film Festival in 2021 while celebrating the film's 20th anniversary, Anderson replied that he never said that.
-Despite Baldwin's claims, The Wes Anderson Collection author Matt Zoller Seitz pointed out in his book that the narration was always present on the screenplay.
+Anderson approached Alec Baldwin to narrate the film but, according to Baldwin, didn't want the film to be narrated and wasn't going to use his voiceover for the finished film.
+The producers were insisting he use this device.
+When Baldwin shared this story during the Tribeca Film Festival in 2021, while celebrating the film's 20th anniversary, Anderson replied that he had never rejected the voiceover.
+Author Matt Zoller Seitz pointed out in his book about Wes Anderson that the screenplay always had the narration element.